 Roaches are particularly famous for being able to withstand nearly anything: shoes, sprays, baits, nuclear bombs...it seems like nothing will get rid of them!
 Why?
 Their exoskeleton is a big reason for this.
 A cockroach’s exoskeleton allows them to withstand up to 900 times their body weight and is very flexible.
 As a result, the roach may be a little squished but will still be alive.
 Not only that, but the flexible exoskeleton allows the roach to fit through very small crevices unscathed.
 Many roaches, especially the German cockroach, have developed immunity to sprays and pesticides over the years.
 Roaches are also extremely fast- they will immediately dart away from lights at lightning-fast speed.
 Roaches can move at a few hundred miles an hour- as such, catching them is simply not humanly possible.

-Egg casings.
-Cockroaches produce egg casing that have multiple eggs inside.
+Cockroaches produce egg casing that has multiple eggs inside.
 These egg casings are long and brown.

-Roaches are a big problem for homeowners and business owners alike.
+Roaches are a big problem for New Haven home and business owners alike.
 Don’t let a roach nightmare become your reality.
 Taking preventative measures like eliminating food sources, hiding spots, and moisture are your best methods against roaches invading your domain.
-With roaches, commitment and consistency are important- solutions to roach infestations are never “one and done”- repeat treatments are necessary to fully eradicate them from the property.
-If you ever feel overwhelmed by roaches, contacting your local pest control company will help you breathe easy: they have the professional experience and tools needed to remove roaches quickly and effectively.
+Commitment and consistency are important, solutions to roach infestations are never “one and done”.
+Repeat treatments are necessary to fully eradicate them.
+If you ever feel overwhelmed by roaches; contacting the professionals at Connecticut Pest Elimination Inc. will help you breathe easy; they have the professional experience and tools needed to remove roaches quickly and effectively.
+Call today!